SamroodAli/private-events/README.md

 # Private events
 A site similar to a private Eventbrite which allows users to create events and then manage user signups.
 A user can create events.
 A user can attend many events.
-An event can be attended by many users
+An event can be attended by many users.
+The events are divided into upcoming and past events using scoping and you can easily attend as well as cancel attending it.

 ## Getting started